 Flexible working – from 30 June 2014 all employees have the right to request flexible working, which must be dealt with in a ‘reasonable manner’.

-Hiring your first employee is a big step and one that needs careful consideration and new business processes put into place.
+Hiring your first employee is a big step that needs careful consideration, and new business processes.
 It’s also the first step in growing your business and can be a great leap for your future success.